data2health/maturity-model/docs/index.md

 ## Welcome to the Informatics Maturity Model Project

+Maturity Models, a project of the National Center for Data to Health (grant U24TR002306), aims to help CTSAs define

 Organizations that engage in research, especially those with Clinical and Translational Science groups, may want to self-assess their maturity of key research IT capabilities and learn to improve these capabilities.
 This project intends to develop an approach to help organizations through that process.
 It builds on other assessments by Embi, Knosp, Barnett, and Anderson by narrowing the focus to key areas related to collaborative and open science, and provides more clarity and context for the possibilities for improvement.
 It also intends to facilitate the process of improvement through guided vignettes and tools.

 The purpose of this survey is to elicit key indicators related to research and translational IT that may drive the ability for institutions to engage in innovative and collaborative open science.
 Our definition of research and translational IT are the capabilities that enable data, information, and knowledge to be discovered, processed, and shared.
 It focuses on three key areas: